Sage Advice for a New Cadre of PAs

 Congratulations, students!
 Many of you will be graduating from your PA & NP programs in the upcoming months.
+Allow me to offer some advice to you new PAs.
 You are about to venture out on a clinical career journey that could be as long as forty years.
 A few years ago, my wife and I planned a trip to Italy where we would visit all of the sights of Florence and Rome.
 Twelve days in Europe was a gift to ourselves – for me after many years of practice, and for her, a lifetime of teaching Humanities to high school students.

 Making Sense of My Introduction